Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

       "observeFrom": "body",
       // If the added elements match this class, they should be parsed "notifyFor": ".custom-dictionary-entry",
+      // If the added elements do not match notifyFor, but match this class, its children will be checked for notifyFor instead.
+Sometimes the element to be parsed is added as a child of another added element
+      "checkNested": ".result.vocabulary",
       // A standard configuration that notifies us about added or removed child nodes - can be omitted "config": {
         "childList": true,